-Early Dismissal for weather or other emergencies
+Early Dismissal Procedures for Weather or Other Emergencies

-In the case of an early dismissal from school for weather or other emergencies, staff are required by contract to remain on campus until all students have been safely dismissed, and/or until dismissed by the school administration.
+In the case of an early dismissal from school for weather or other emergencies, staff are required by contract to remain on campus until all students have been safely dismissed.

-Emergency Procedures
+Emergency Evacuations

 Emergency evacuation routes are posted near your classroom door.
 Students should exit quietly and remain focused on the adult in charge.
 Drills take place monthly and will be announced through the school calendar.
 Additionally, each classroom is equipped with an Emergency Backpack.
-Directions specific to each type of emergency can be found in our School Safety handbook.
+Directions specific to each type of emergency can be found in our School Safety Handbook.